 Differences between a control and a component

-A component is a class that implements the IComponent interface or that derives directly or indirectly from a class that implements IComponent
+A component in the context of software development refers to a class that either directly implements the IComponent interface or inherits from a class that implements IComponent.

-e.g. Timer is a component and that has no visual representation during runtime, but you can see it in the component tray during the design time.
-Progress Bar is a control and it has visual representation in both design time and runtime.
+For instance, the Timer component lacks a visual representation during runtime, but it can be observed in the component tray during design time.
+On the other hand, the Progress Bar is a control that possesses a visual representation in both design time and runtime.